Album 1700

 Album 1700 is the seventh studio album by American folk music trio Peter, Paul and Mary, released in 1967.
-It produced the band's most successful and final hit, a cover of the John Denver composition "Leaving on a Jet Plane".
+It produced the band's most successful and final hit, a recording of the John Denver song "Leaving on a Jet Plane".
 The album peaked at number 15 on Billboard magazine's Top LP chart and was nominated for a Grammy Award in the Best Folk Performance category.
 Album 1700 was so named because its original LP issue was Warner Bros.
 Records catalog number W-1700 for the mono version and WS-1700 for the stereo version.
 It stayed on the charts and rose again in 1969, thanks to the single release of "Leaving on a Jet Plane".

 The song "I'm in Love with a Big Blue Frog" was written by Leslie Braunstein, who was the original lead singer of Soft White Underbelly, the band that became Blue Öyster Cult.
-The song was later adapted into a children's book and covered by Will Ryan and Phil Baron on the Disney children's album Goin' Quackers.
+The song was later adapted into a children's book and recorded by Will Ryan and Phil Baron for the Disney children's album Goin' Quackers.